 How do you collect DNA from your cat for testing?

-The at-home kits we’ve referred to throughout this article require you to collect hair from your feline and/or a mouth swab as a secondary sample.
-Swabbing the inside of your cat’s cheek (or along his gums) can be an ordeal, so we suggest trying it first while your cat is already napping or sleepy.
+Most at-home kits require you to collect a sample of your cat’s DNA by swabbing the inside of their cheek.
+Doing so can be an ordeal, so we suggest you try it first while your cat is already napping or sleepy.